-In 2021, the Company entered into a strategic partnership with Eve UAM, LLC ("Eve UAM"), to develop a network of deployment for Eve UAM's electric vertical takeoff and landing ("eVTOL") aircraft.
+In 2021, the Company entered into a strategic partnership with Eve UAM, LLC ("Eve UAM"), to develop a network of deployment for Eve UAM's electric vertical takeoff and landing (eVTOL) aircraft.

 In 2022, the Company acquired 1,000,000 shares of common stock of Eve Holding, Inc. ("Eve") and a warrant giving the Company the right to acquire 1,500,000 shares of common stock of Eve at an exercise price of \$0.01 per share.
 The Company also received a put option from an Eve shareholder for the 1,000,000 shares of common stock of Eve payable in aircraft parts credits.
 The intent of the put option is to reduce the Company's investment risk in Eve.
 The warrant expires in May 2032, and the put option expires in December 2031.
 The Company acquired the shares of common stock, warrant and put option (collectively the "Eve Investments") for \$10.0 million.
 The Company evaluated the Eve Investments under Accounting Standard Codification ("ASC") Topic 321, "Investments - Equity Securities" and ASC Topic 815, "Derivatives and Hedging," and recorded the Eve Investments based on their pro rata share of the consideration paid using the fair value of the Eve Investments on the acquisition date, with subsequent changes in the fair value reported in earnings.
 The shares of common stock of Eve are classified as Level 1 within the fair value hierarchy as Eve stock is actively traded on the New York Stock Exchange, and the value is determined using quoted market prices for the equity security.
-The warrant and put option are classified as Level 3 within the fair value of the warrant and put option are classified as Level 3 within the fair value of the warrant and put option is a significant unobservable input that was derived from historical volatility of comparable companies.
+The warrant and put option are classified as Level 3 within the fair value hierarchy, and the Company used the Black Scholes Option Pricing Model to determine the estimated fair market value of the warrant and put option, including an expected volatility of 50%, which is a significant unobservable input that was derived from historical volatility of companable companies.